-The Razer Ripsaw HD supports USB 3.0 and it features audio mixing and a microphone input so you can easily record quality commentary while you play.
+The Razer Ripsaw HD connects to your PC via a USB-C to USB-A cable (5Gbps).
+It also includes separate headphone and microphone jacks on the front so you can easily record quality commentary while you play.

-The Ripsaw HD is not a perfect capture device, however.
-Despite costing about the same as Elgato’s offerings, it doesn’t come with its own software, requiring you to utilize something like OBS or XSplit.
-There also isn’t currently Mac support, so you’ll have to look elsewhere if you don’t have a PC of some sort.
+The Ripsaw HD is not perfect, however.
+Despite costing about the same as Elgato’s offerings, it doesn’t come with packed software, requiring you to utilize third-party solutions like OBS or XSplit.
+It currently doesn’t support Mac either, requiring a Windows-based PC.
+It does, however, fall under the Synapse 3 umbrella.